 HS2 Stoneleigh Park Utility Diversions

 Fitzgerald Contractors won it’s first contract to deliver design and build civil engineering works as part of the enabling phase for the High Speed 2 (HS2) trainline which will run through the centre of Stoneleigh Park.
-To minimise the impact on the park’s operations throughout the contract, the utilities diversions are being carried out as advanced works prior to HS2 taking possession of part of the site.
-Stoneleigh Park comprises over 250 acres and the scheme involves the diversion of utilities currently running across the alignment of the proposed railway line, including the creation of a new Avenue A road to adoptable highways standards.
+To minimise the impact on the park’s operations throughout the contract, the statutory utilities diversions were carried out as advanced works prior to HS2 taking possession of part of the site.
+Stoneleigh Park comprises over 250 acres and the scheme involved the diversion of utilities currently running across the alignment of the proposed railway line, including the creation of a new Avenue A road to adoptable highways standards.

-The works are taking place in a live environment with access to be maintained across the park, Stoneleigh Park has 1,200 people who permanently work on site and the park hosts many outdoor event days which make the site extremely busy in peak season.
+The works took place in a live environment with access maintained across the park, Stoneleigh Park has c.
+1,200 people who permanently work on site and the park hosts many outdoor event days which make the site extremely busy in peak season.

 The scope of work included: